 As his resume reveals, Scott Foster has continued to embrace many, many important issues affecting us all, utilizing the grassroots organizing skills and technology-based communications skills he perfected during the early years of AIDS.

 During the 2004 Presidential and state elections, Scott was one of four key kitchen cabinet political advisors to the Democratic Party State Chair.
 When Hawai`i suddenly became a "swing state" and President Bush sent Vice-President Dick Cheney over to rally his Hawai`i troops, Scott quickly organized the "Dick Cheney Halloween Party" and over 1000 people turned out, many in costume with approprite signs, to protest Cheney's appearance at the Hawai`i State Convention Center.
-[PHOTOS COMING - ED] Hawai`i remained a Blue State and the voters indeed added to the already overwhelming majority of Democrats in both the State House and Senate.
+Hawai`i remained a Blue State and the voters indeed added to the already overwhelming majority of Democrats in both the State House and Senate.
 Scott was then retained by the Party as the interim Communications Director immedately after the very successful 2004 election cycle and he held the position through the 2005 State Legislative Session.
 Scott was also the volunteer Communications Director (2003-2005) for the O`ahu County Democratic Party organisation which represents some 80% of Hawaii's Democrats.

-Scott notes, "Having been in and around Hawai`i`s corridors of power for a quarter of a century, I can tell you that the Democrats lost the Governor's seat to a Republican in 2002 and she was reelected in 2004; eight years under a Republican governor simply because Hawaii's rank and file Democrats were just plain sick of the continuing corruption, rampant nepotism, and exclusionary attitude of the self-annointed political elite which evolved after 50 years of Democratic Party control.
-We Gays must remember that the Hawai`i State Legislature and the various county councils have many elected Democrats who in reality, are Moderate or Conservative Republicans and they vote that way on social issues.
+Scott observed, "Having been in and around Hawai`i`s corridors of power for a quarter of a century, I can tell you that the Democrats lost the Governor's seat to a Republican in 2002 and she was reelected in 2004; eight years under a Republican governor simply because Hawaii's rank and file Democrats were just plain sick of the continuing corruption, rampant nepotism, and exclusionary attitude of the self-annointed political elite which evolved after 50 years of Democratic Party control.
+We Gays must remember that the Hawai`i State Legislature and the various county councils have many elected Democrats who in reality, are Moderate or Conservative Republicans and they vote that way on social issues."

-Anything is possible in this complex, freightened society and world -- but unless something changes dramatically and the LGBT communities become better organized again in Hawai`i and we strengthen our relationships with other Progressive groups by being there to support their issues (women, seniors, other minorities, and unions) -- as they have helped us -- one might expect more of the same dysfunction for the forseeable future.
+"Anything is possible in this complex, freightened society and world -- but unless something changes dramatically and the LGBT communities become better organized again in Hawai`i and we strengthen our relationships with other progressive organizations by being there to support their issues (women, seniors, other minorities, and unions) -- as they have helped us -- one might expect more of the same dysfunction for the forseeable future."

-For me, the single most important thing that a LGBT person can do is to come out in anyway they can.
+"For me, the single most important thing that a LGBT person can do is to come out in anyway they can.
 One might begin by phoning or introducing themselves to their elected officials and telling them, "I am a LGBT person living in your district.
 My family, friends and I vote and we are asking for your support for our legislation."
-One can start there. - Scott Foster, January, 2011.
+One can start there."